sourabh2711/Quant/README.md

- Quant repository : A hub for various projects related to quantitative analysis in finance.
+ Quant repository : A hub for various projects related to quantitative finance.